Cover of One Thousand and One Nights (The Arabian Nights)

 750 AD – 1050 AD · 2 works from this era

 The Abbasid Caliphate (750-1258) presides over one of history's greatest intellectual flourishings.
 Baghdad's House of Wisdom translates and preserves the works of Aristotle, Plato, Euclid, Galen, and Ptolemy, while Islamic scholars push far beyond their Greek, Persian, and Indian predecessors.
 Al-Khwarizmi invents algebra and gives us the word 'algorithm.'
 Ibn al-Haytham pioneers optics and the scientific method.
 Al-Razi advances clinical medicine.
-Persian literary culture reaches extraordinary heights: Ferdowsi composes the Shahnameh, the 50,000-couplet national epic that saves the Persian language from extinction under Arab domination.
+Persian literary culture reaches its zenith: Ferdowsi composes the Shahnameh, the 50,000-couplet national epic that saves the Persian language from extinction under Arab domination.
 The One Thousand and One Nights takes shape as storytellers across Persia, Iraq, Egypt, and India weave tales of merchants, genies, and princes into one of literature's great frame narratives.
 This is the most intellectually advanced civilization on Earth, a cosmopolitan world stretching from Spain to Central Asia where Muslims, Christians, Jews, and Zoroastrians exchange ideas across a vast network of trade routes.

 Awards & Adaptations